gugasth/Titanic/README.md

 # Titanic
-This is my automl resolution of the competition "Titanic - Machine Learning from Disaster". https://www.kaggle.com/competitions/titanic
+This is my machine learning resolution of the competition "Titanic - Machine Learning from Disaster". https://www.kaggle.com/competitions/titanic

 ✨ In search of 100%!